Aleller/testgit/readme.txt

-git is conribute
+git is a distributed
-git is free
+git is free gpl